 Important Note about Verifying Tax Information

 Students should use the IRS Data Retrieval Tool which allows them to link to the IRS from the FAFSA and retrieve tax information directly from the IRS to populate the FAFSA tax return questions.
 Using the IRS Data Retrieval Tool simplifies the FAFSA filing and may result in quicker processing of a student's verification.
 The documents that Platt College can now accept to verify tax information have changed based on policy changes from the U.S. Department of Education.
-Either a tax transcript from the IRS or the FAFSA filed using the IRS Data Retrieval Tool are the only two ways to verify tax data starting with the 2012-13 academic year.
+Either a tax transcript from the IRS or the FAFSA filed using the IRS Data Retrieval Tool are the only two ways to verify tax data.
 If a student does not, or cannot, use the IRS Data Retrieval Tool, s/he will be required to obtain a tax transcript from the IRS.
 If a student has filed his/her taxes with the IRS, log into your FAFSA at www.fafsa.ed.gov and make a correction to use the IRS Data Retrieval Tool to update tax information.
 If a student does this, s/he will not be required to submit a tax transcript.

 To request a tax transcript from the IRS, go to http://www.irs.gov/Individuals/Get-Transcript or call 1-800-908-9946.